 The downside to accepting such a plea bargain is that if one violates probation, the punishment is severe: state prison.
 In accepting such a plea bargain, however, defendant often vows to “be a good boy” or “I’ve changed.
 I learned my lesson.
 I have a new life now.”
 We wish the client well and hope that their past is not prologue.

-We find anecdotally that a joint suspension is unwise if one is addicted to a controlled substance, if one is in an unstable relationship where domestic violence is common, if one is an alcohol and has multiple DUI’s, or one is an active gang member.
+We find anecdotally that a joint suspension is unwise if one is addicted to a controlled substance, if one is in an unstable relationship where domestic violence is common, if one is an alcoholic and has multiple DUI’s, or one is an active gang member.
 Such lifestyles or situations tend to cause probation violations and then, prison time.

 For more information about a joint suspended sentence, please click on the following articles: